-In 2022, Edwards Lifesciences made \$100,000 in state political contributions, and the Edwards PAC made \$180,000 in federal contributions.
+In 2023, Edwards made \$86,500 in state political contributions, and the Edwards PAC made \$207,500 in federal contributions.
 A full list of recipients and contribution amounts is available on our website.
 Additionally, a portion of our industry association membership dues were spent on federal lobbying.
 These include:

-- Advanced Medical Technology Association (AdvaMed): \$13,122 - California Life Sciences (CLS): \$18,375 falling in the "Trendsetter" category.
-The CPA-Zicklin Index evaluates the electoral spending transparency and accountability among the largest public corporations in the U.S. For the first time, in 2022, the CPA-Zicklin Index expanded its scope from historically focusing on companies belonging to the S&P 500 to include companies belonging to the Russell 1000.
+- Advanced Medical Technology Association ("AdvaMed"): \$92,920 - Medical Device Manufacturers Association ("MDMA"): \$19,500 - California Life Sciences ("CLS"): \$21,000

+In 2023, Edwards received a 98.6 out of 100 on the CPA-Zicklin Index, falling in the "Trendsetter" category.
+The CPA-Zicklin Index evaluates the electoral spending transparency and accountability among the largest public corporations in the U.S. The CPA-Zicklin Index focuses on companies belonging to the Russell 1000.
 The Center for Political Accountability works in conjunction with the Zicklin Center for Business Ethics Research at The Wharton School at the University of Pennsylvania to produce the annual index.